Miami Heat Odds

 Heat Player Insights

-- The Heat receive 21.4 points, 5.9 rebounds and 5.5 assists per game from Jimmy Butler.
+- The Heat get 10.9 points, 2.5 rebounds and 1.6 assists per game from Duncan Robinson.

 Injuries For Boston Vs Miami

-Celtics: Marcus Smart: Questionable (Ankle), Jayson Tatum: Probable (Shoulder), Robert Williams III: Questionable (Knee), Sam Hauser: Out (Shoulder)
+Celtics: Marcus Smart: Questionable (Ankle), Robert Williams III: Questionable (Knee), Sam Hauser: Out (Shoulder)

-Heat: Kyle Lowry: Questionable (Hamstring), Jimmy Butler: Questionable (Knee), P.J.
-Tucker: Questionable (Knee), Gabe Vincent: Questionable (Knee), Tyler Herro: Out (Groin), Max Strus: Questionable (Hamstring)
+Heat: Kyle Lowry: Questionable (Hamstring), P.J.
+Tucker: Questionable (Knee), Gabe Vincent: Questionable (Knee), Tyler Herro: Questionable (Groin), Max Strus: Probable (Hamstring)

 Heat Upcoming Games